elYanuki/PopupEngine/README.md

 # **PopupEngine** <!-- omit from toc -->
 Simple js libary that adds a PopupEngine class that can be used to create simple unstyled popups.
 Intended for use with my own projects.

+Styles can easily be added to the popups by using the css classes that are automatically assigned to all the elements.

+A typescript version of this tool is now available.
+It has the same functionality but is not yet propperly typed everywhere.

 - [Initialization](#initialization)
 - [Modal](#modal)
 	- [Settings](#settings)